 Editor: change the text as below, page 376, line 6, [2]

 If signal loss occurs during reception prior to completion of the PPDU reception, the error condition shall be reported to the MAC using a PHY-RXEND.indication(CarrierLost) primitive.
 After waiting for the intended end of the PPDU as determined by the RXTIME parameter, including possibly a TRN field, the PHY shall generate a PHY-CCA.indication(IDLE) primitive and return to the IDLE state.
 If the decoding of the L-Header is unsuccessful, then the RXTIME parameter cannot be determined.
-In this case, the PHY shall switch to the IDLE state immediately without waiting for the intended end of the PPDU.
+In this case, the PHY-CCA(BUSY)shall be maintained as long as the detected energy is 20 dB above the minimum sensitivity for a 2.16 GHz PPDU using SC MCS 1.
+The PHY entity shall switch to the IDLE state immediately after the energy falls down below the specified threshold.

 CID 1327